The Hidden Treasure of Area Zero: Part 2: The Indigo Disk

 A month after the events of The Teal Mask, Director Clavell calls the player to inform them they have been chosen for a foreign exchange student program.
-They go to the Blueberry Academy in the Unova region, where they meet Director Cyrano and student Lacey.
+They go to the Blueberry Academy in the Unova Region, where they meet Director Cyrano and student Lacey.
 They head to the terrarium, where they attend a class in one of the biomes.
 The player then gets a call from Carmine and the two meet up at the Central Plaza.
 While catching up, they notice Kieran, who has changed his appearance and is yelling at another student.
 Carmine reveals that ever since they first met, Kieran has pushed himself and others to be the strongest they can be and has become dead-set on getting his revenge on the player for the events in Kitakami.
 Later, the player meets another student named Drayton, who invites them to lunch.
-There, he reveals that he and students Amarys, Crispin, and Lacey, who are among the strongest students in the school, are part of the Blueberry League, and he wishes for the player to defeat their Champion Kieran.
-After defeating all four of them, the player battles and defeats Kieran, causing him to have a breakdown while becoming new Champion.
+There, he reveals that he and students Amarys, Crispin, and Lacey, who are among the strongest students in the school, are part of the BB League, and he wishes for the player to defeat the BB League Champion Kieran.
+After defeating all four of them, the player battles and defeats Kieran, causing him to have a breakdown while becoming new BB League Champion.
 However, the player is an exchange student and will most likely leave soon, meaning they cannot be champion for long.
 Just then the player, Drayton, Carmine, and Kieran are called to a room by Ms. Briar, where she tells them she has learned of Terapagos's location, believing it to be underneath Area Zero.
 She invites them to help her find it; Drayton decides to stay behind as everyone else decides to go to Area Zero, with Kieran hoping to catch Terapagos.